colaprograms/starseeds/README.md

 Disable Main Camera.
 Enable MetaCameraRig.
-On reticle, enable the script "Meta Locking" and disable "Lock_to_camera".
+On rezolve/reticle, enable the script "Meta Locking" and disable "Lock_to_camera".
 On distancepanels:
 * enable the script "Meta Locking" and disable "Lock_to_camera_ii".
 * disable monitor